Background and Answers to Frequently Asked Questions

 - "Yonge St. @ Shore Acres Dr." (Fennells Corner)

 - "Yonge and 4th Line" (Churchill)

 - "Yonge St. @ Innisfil Beach Rd."
 (Barclay - Town Hall/IRC)

 You can create an Uber account either by downloading the Uber app on your smartphone or online through get.uber.com.
 Creating an Uber account requires a valid email address and phone number.
 Additional information is available on the Uber website.

 What if I don't have a smart phone?

 The Uber app is optimized for use on a smartphone.
 However, if you have a mobile phone capable of receiving text messages, you may create an account and request rides using a computer.
 You can go to get.uber.com to create your account.
 Once your account is created, you can request trips through https://m.uber.com.
-Residents needing assistance in creating accounts are welcome to access computers at the Town Hall or at any of the Town’s Library locations.
+Residents needing assistance in creating accounts and requesting trips are welcome to access computers at the Town Hall or at any of the Town’s Library locations.

 What if I don’t have a credit card?

 A credit card is the easiest way to book a ride.
 The Uber app also accepts Credit Debit cards offered by Visa or MasterCard that are available through most major financial institutions, in addition to payment through PayPal as well as Uber Gift Cards.